Master of Education in School Counseling

 COUN 5317 Practicum for School Counseling

 Cr.
 3. (3.0).
-The practicum is an opportunity for candidates of Master of Education in School counseling to have authentic field experience in school counseling positions.
-During practicum, students put the skills they have gained in the program into practice.
+The practicum is an opportunity for candidates to have authentic field experience in school counseling positions.
+During the practicum, students put the skills they have gained in the program into practice.
 (Prerequisites: Completing all EDUC courses, COUN 5311 and COUN 5312)

 To complete your application packet, please make sure you submit the following items: